 - Using a very sharp knife, slice the partially frozen steak across the grain into paper thin slices.

-- Heat the olive oil in a saute pan.
-Saute the onions with a generous pinch of salt until they are soft and lightly browned.
+- Heat 2 tablespoons olive oil in a saute pan.
+Saute 1 medium onion with a generous pinch of salt until they are soft and lightly browned.
 Remove the onions from the pan and set aside.
-Saute the mushrooms in the same pan with a generous pinch of salt and black pepper to taste.
+Saute 6 oz white mushrooms in the same pan with a generous pinch of salt and black pepper to taste.
 Allow the mushrooms to release all their liquid and cook until the liquid is gone and the mushrooms begin to brown.
-Remove the mushrooms from the pan and set aside
+Remove the mushrooms from the pan and set aside.

 - Add a little more olive oil to the pan and saute the steak slices with salt and pepper to taste.
 Cook the steak in 2 batches if necessary to avoid crowding the pan.
 Use 2 spatulas to separate the pieces of steak and to break up larger pieces.
 Remove the steak from the pan and set aside to cool.